braden126/braden126-ENG306_Website-/README.md

 <li><strong>gear</strong> Number of forward gears</li>
 <li><strong>carb</strong> Number of carburetors</li>
 </ul>
+<h1><strong>Working With Base R</strong></h1>
+<p>Base R is R without any extra packages downloaded.
+All the functions of base R are usable as soon as a new RStudio project is created.
+Although R packages provide many extra functions, many useful functions are in the base R language that can be useful for data manipulation and exploration.</p>
 <p id="AssignmentOperator"><strong>The Assignment Operator</strong></p>
 <p>Rather than an using an &ldquo;=&rdquo; operator to assign values to variables like other programming languages, R uses the &ldquo;-&gt;&rdquo; operator for assignment [3].
 The &ldquo;-&gt;&rdquo; operator is very flexible because it can assign values in both directions.</p>
 <img src="./images/5.png">